mr5z/ExLang/README.md

 }
 ```

-Constructors may **only** accept `contract` types.
-Primitives, DTOs, and objects are not allowed in constructors.
-They are not dependencies, they are data.
-This is enforced by the compiler with no exceptions.

 This constraint cleanly separates two concerns:
 - **Constructors** are for wiring dependencies
 - **Initializers / factory functions** are for providing data

-### Module Bindings
+## Module

-Somewhere the compiler needs to know which concrete type fulfills each contract.
-This is declared in a `module`:
+A `module` declares the dependency graph for the application.
+It tells the compiler which concrete `service` type fulfills each `contract`, and what lifetime scope each registration has.

 ```
 @Implements(Logger)